Wild Garlic: Plant profile

 All about Wild Garlic

-Wild garlic is one of the earliest greens to poke through the soil in spring.
-These glossy, pointed leaves are extremely prolific plants at this time of the year and are a gift to the wild gourmet.
+Wild garlic is one of the first greens to emerge from the soil in the spring.
+The glossy, pointed leaves of this plant are highly prolific during this time of the year and are a prized ingredient in the wild gourmet’s kitchen.

-Ramsons, as are also known, like damp soil and will grow in full shade, in the same sorts of places as bluebells grow, like shady banked verges of hedgerows and ancient woodland.
+Ramsons, as they are also known, prefer damp soil and can be found growing in full shade, often in the same locations as bluebells, such as along shaded banked verges of hedgerows and in ancient woodlands.

 Medicinal properties of Wild Garlic